CSUBioGroup/DeepLncLoc/README.md

 print(res)
 ```
 ## Independent test set
 The test_set.text in Independent_test_set folder is used in comparison with lncLocator and iLoc-lncRNA.
-The final prediction results can be seen the supplementary materials of the paper.
+The final prediction results of three predictors (DeepLncLoc, lncLocator, iLoc-lncRNA) can be seen the supplementary materials of the paper.

 ## Other details
 The other details can see the paper and the codes.